Lucky Baldwin: Landowner

 A visitor to Santa Anita in 1886 wrote: "The ranch is a principality not unlike a Southern plantation before the [Civil] [W]ar, save that all the laborers are well-paid and well fed."
 He was the largest employer and the largest taxpayer in Los Angeles County at the time.

 "Fair" employer

 At a time of open discrimination and racism in American society, he provided many jobs to Chinese, African-American and Native American workers.
 He told a reporter that "Chinese are the most reliable laborers I can get."
 He made news when he hired African-Americans from North Carolina and paid for their train tickets to California.
-Despite hiring large numbers of ethnic employees, many of them Mexican, he paid them very little.
+Despite hiring large numbers of non-white employees, many of them Mexican, he paid them very little.

 Lifestyle

 Baldwin was financially tightfisted in his business dealings, but led a flamboyant lifestyle.
 He was especially free-spending when it came to women.
 One contemporary commented, "Baldwin didn't run after women; they ran after him."

 Baldwin's matrimonial ventures periodically created sensations.
 He was married four times, the first two marriages ending in divorce.
 His third wife, Jennie Dexter, was 16 at the time of marriage.
 She died of tuberculosis at the age of 23, leaving him with a five-year-old daughter.
 Baldwin remarried a 16-year-old dark-haired, dark-eyed girl called Lillie Bennett who had a striking resemblance to Jennie.
 The Queen Anne Cottage was built as a honeymoon present by Lillie's father.
 They separated after less than two years but never divorced.
 He reportedly had many affairs with young women in his older years.
 He was sued by four women for breach of promise of marriage.
 His stature as a celebrity was such that at age 56, when he married Bennett in San Francisco, the wedding drew coast-to-coast press coverage.
 In the same year, he was sued by a jilted 16-year-old girl who was awarded $75,000 in damages.